Blog Details

 Subperiosteal implant | Placed on top of the jawbone, under the gum tissue, used when there’s insufficient jawbone. | |

-By Full Mouth Dental Implants | All-on-4 | Uses four implants to restore a full set of teeth in one arch. |
+By Full Mouth Dental Implants | All-on-4 | Uses four implants to restore a full set of artificial teeth in one arch. |

 All-on-6 | Uses six implants for a stronger foundation and more support for patients with less bone density. |